Kerinci Regency: Administrative districts

 At the 2010 Census there were twelve districts (kecamatan), but four more were added in 2013 and another two in 2020.
-The eighteen districts currently forming the Regency are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The eighteen districts currently forming the Regency are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
+These are shown grouped into two halves, respectively south and north of the city of Sungai Penuh.
 The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 285 rural desa and 2 urban kelurahan), and its post code.